Last updated:

 The IRS issues ITINs strictly for tax purposes.
 Applying for an ITIN does not put you in any immigration database, and the IRS is legally prohibited from sharing your tax information with immigration agencies.
 However, an ITIN alone has no immigration benefit or protection.
 For immigration-related questions, consult a qualified immigration attorney.

-Switching From an ITIN to an SSN
+How Do I Switch From an ITIN to an SSN?

 1. Apply for your SSN at your local Social Security Administration office with your new immigration documents